Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 ## Design Decisions
 Porting requirements:
 - The target platform C99 compiler is generating reentrant code.
 The target platform supports a stack of several kB.
-- Our SDK relies on types such as `uint8_t` existing.
+- The SDK relies on types such as `uint8_t` existing.
 If a platform doesn't already have them defined, they should be added to the application code using `typedef` statements.

 The SDK is provided only for the MQTT protocol.
 Support for WebSocket/WebProxy tunneling as well as TLS security is not handled by the SDK.

 Assumptions and recommendations for the application:
-- Our API does not support unsubscribing from any of the previously subscribed topics.
+- The SDK does not support unsubscribing from any of the previously subscribed topics.
 We assume that the device will only set-up topics that must be used.

 ## API